avaneev/biteopt/README.md

 It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.
 Running 10-20 times is a minimal requirement.
-This method is hugely probabilistic and it highly depends on its initial state, which is selected randomly.
+This strategy is hugely probabilistic and it highly depends on its initial state, which is selected randomly.
 In most cases it is more efficient to rerun the optimization with a new random seed than to wait for the optimization process to converge.
 Based